GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ![Loading Search](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-search-page.png)

 1. The user navigates to `http://[PROJECT ID].appspot.com/search`.
 For example: [https://project-test-172118.appspot.com/search](https://project-test-172118.appspot.com/search).
 The user enters a search term.
-1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
+1. All the `ThumbnailReferences` are fetched from Cloud Datastore, ordered by date and time, most recent first.
-1. Each queried `ThumbnailReference` that contains the search term as one of its `labels` is used to get a serving url for the corresponding thumbnail stored in the GCS thumbnail bucket.
+1. Each queried `ThumbnailReference` that contains the search term as one of its `labels` is used to get a serving url for the corresponding thumbnail stored in the Cloud Storage thumbnail bucket.
 1. A dictionary of `ThumbnailReferences` that contain the search term as one of their `labels` and their serving urls is sent to the front-end to be formatted and displayed on the search page.
 1. The HTML file links to an external CSS file for styling.